NGolomysov/Educational-projects/README.md

-# Analytics-course
+# Educational projects
-Some of projects which I have made during educational courses
+Some of projects which I have made during analytics courses.